01-edu/public/subjects/btreelevelcount.en.md

 ### Instructions

-Write a function, `BTreeLevelCount`, that return the number of levels of the tree (height of the tree)
+Write a function, `BTreeLevelCount`, that returns the number of levels of the binary tree (height of the tree)

 ### Expected function